Doraemon: Nobita in the Wan-Nyan Spacetime Odyssey: Plot

-They visit an amusement park believed by the thieves to secretly house their imprisoned parents.
+They visit an amusement park believed by the Hachi and his animal friends to secretly house their imprisoned parents.
 Together, they drill into the park and discover a room with a time machine.
 However, they are ambushed by guards.
-Doraemon is stunned and captured; the others are imprisoned.
+Doraemon is stunned and captured while Nobita and the others are imprisoned.

 Meanwhile, the government predicts a cluster of asteroids will strike Earth.
 They order Noradium, a material needed to build evacuation spacecrafts.
 But Noradium is stolen by Nekojara, a corrupt official.

-Doraemon wakes up to meet Nekojara, who reveals his plan to use a Noradium-powered time machine to take revenge on humans for abandoning animals.
-He intends to use the Ray of Evolution’s devolve function, as described in a prophecy written by his ancestor, Zubu.
-He tricks Doraemon into fixing the ray by threatening to kill Shami, a cat idol Doraemon loves—who is actually his minion.
+Doraemon wakes up to meet Nekojara, who reveals his plan to use a Noradium-powered time machine to take revenge on humanity for abandoning animals.
+He intends to use the Ray of Evolution's devolve function, as described in a prophecy written by his ancestor Zubu.
+He tricks Doraemon into fixing the ray by threatening to kill Shami, a cat idol that Doraemon had fallen in love with—who is actually a minion working for Nekojara.

-Freed from prison, Nobita and the others launch a mission to rescue Doraemon and recover the Noradium.
+Freed from prison thanks to Suneo distracting the guard dogs with a toy mouse, Nobita and the others launch a mission to rescue Doraemon and recover the Noradium.
 Doraemon breaks the Ray of Evolution and escapes with Shami, who turns against Nekojara after he attacks Doraemon.
 Nobita and Hachi manage to stop the time machine, but a meteor hits it, sinking it and destroying the Noradium.

 Hachi is submerged underwater, and Nobita rescues him.
-This triggers Hachi’s memory—he is Ichi, the elderly dog from the beginning.
+This triggers Hachi to remember that he is Ichi, the elderly dog who was seen at the beginning of the movie.
 He recalls hiding a Nobita-shaped statue made of pure Noradium.
 The group retrieves the statue and brings it to the government.
-Nekojara attacks again but is defeated.
+Nekojara attacks again but is defeated by Doraemon, Ichi and Nobita.

-With the Noradium, the government completes multiple spacecrafts and evacuates everyone—including Nekojara and his minions—just before the asteroids hit.
+With the Noradium, the government complete multiple spacecrafts and are able to evacuate everyone—including Nekojara and his minions—just before the asteroids hit.

-The film ends with Nobita and his friends bidding farewell to Ichi and the other animals as they leave the city moments before it is destroyed.
+The film ends with Nobita and his friends bidding farewell to Ichi and his animal friends as they leave the city moments before it is destroyed.
 During the credits, Nobita and his friends return to the present and say their goodbyes.